karankumarshreds/UbuntuGmailConfig/README.md

 ### NOTE
 Login to your gmail account and go to security settings and *give access to less sucure apps*.

 Secondly, go to this link and allow : https://accounts.google.com/b/0/DisplayUnlockCaptcha

+Thirdly, make sure the domain you selected while setting up in the initial steps is **different** from the domain **to** which you are sending emails.